 A year ago, we were in Hawaii on a family vacation during my birthday.
-It’s still weird to think that just a year later, we’re now living in Switzerland!
+It still feels crazy that a year later, we’re now living in Switzerland!
 We can drive just a few hours to so many neat things, sometimes the only hard part is deciding where to go.
 Since my big 3-7 fell on a Saturday this year, we headed out of town for an unplanned weekend.
-We packed the car with our camping gear, some vittles, and our dog and hit the road.
-We ended up spending my birthday discovering exploring Lucerne, one of the most beautiful towns in Switzerland.
-If you have a chance to visit, here’s our short list of some of the best things to do in Lucerne.
+We packed the car with our camping gear, snacks, and our dog and hit the road.
+My birthday itself became a day trip to Lucerne, one of the most beautiful towns in Switzerland.
+If you have a chance to visit, this is our short list of some of the best things to do in Lucerne.

 By car, Lucerne is just over an hour from Bern and about 40 minutes south of Zurich.
 For those arriving in Lucerne via Geneva, Bern, or Fribourg, we recommend bi-passing the main highways to take a more scenic route through the UNESCO Biosphere Entlebuch.
 It’ll add a bit of driving time, but it’s worth it!